franklynokenwa/cloud-interactive-landing-page-interview/README.md

 # cloud-interactive-landing-page-interview

-This is a simple landing page built with HTML, CSS and JavaScript
+This is a simple landing page built with HTML and CSS

 ## Table of contents